Twilight 22

 Twilight 22 was an American electro band led by Gordon Bahary, but also featuring lead singer and co-songwriter Joseph Saulter.

-"Electric Kingdom"
+"Electric Kingdom" & followup

-The duo released only one single, "Electric Kingdom", released on their 1984 debut album Twilight 22 by Vanguard Records.
+The duo released only one charting single, "Electric Kingdom", released on their 1984 debut album Twilight 22 by Vanguard Records.
 The song peaked at #7 on US R&B Charts.
+A follow-up single, "Siberian Nights," released later in 1984, failed to chart.